facelessuser/coloraide/docs/src/markdown/contrast.md

 Color("blue").luminance()
 ```

-It should be noted that this luminance is relative to the XYZ D65 color space by default as this is how it is defined
-in the WCAG 2.1.
-What this means is that luminance is equivalent to the Y value of XYZ D65.
-We follow this convention
-as many people expect it in this format.

 > [!tip] Luminance and WCAG 2.1
 > Luminance as described in the WCAG 2.1 spec is essentially the exact same as what the luminance method returns.
 The
 > only difference is the lower precision by which they calculate the value: